 - Lung biopsy

-Depending on symptoms and overall health, other tests may also be performed.
+Depending on symptoms and overall health, other tests may also be necessary.

-Symptoms of hypersensitivity pneumonitis can be treated, however.
-For people with mild allergic reactions, steroids are commonly prescribed with a duration ranging from 10 days to three months.
-More severe cases may require longer durations of steroids.
-Furthermore, additional treatment interventions may be utilized depending on the symptoms and type.
+Symptoms of hypersensitivity pneumonitis are manageable, however.
+For people with mild allergic reactions steroids are a common treatment method with a duration ranging from 10 days to three months.
+More severe cases may require a longer duration of steroids.
+Furthermore, additional treatment interventions may be possible depending on the symptoms and type.

 What Workers Should Know

-Employers are required to provide PPE if harmful substances or toxins are present in the work environment.
-Employers are also required to manage the work environment, assess for hazards, and ensure that workers get medical care if needed.
+Employers must provide PPE if harmful substances or toxins are present in the work environment.
+Employers are also required to manage the work environment, assess for hazards and ensure that workers get medical care if needed.